mo-azfar/Znuny-Telegram-Notification/README.md

 4. At Invoker (Webhook), check mapping for outgoing data (XSLT)

-	a) <text><xsl:value-of select="//NotificationPlainBody" /></text> = The text value will be taken from configured Ticket Notification or you can define your text here
+		<text><xsl:value-of select="//NotificationPlainBody" /></text>

+	The text value will be taken from configured Ticket Notification or you can define your text here

 	*Only text are acceptable here.